-7 Fluvial and coastal defences
+8 Fluvial and coastal defences

 A high-level review of flood defences was carried out for this SFRA and this involved an interrogation of existing information on asset condition and standard of protection.
 Defences are categorised as either raised flood defences (e.g. walls/embankments) or flood storage areas (FSAs).
-The assessment has considered defences with a standard of protection which is against a 5% AEP event or more.
 Man-made and natural defences which may arise for instance due to the presence of naturally high ground adjacent to a settlement have been considered.
 The defences and their locations are summarised in the following sections.

-7.1 Defence standard of protection and residual risk
+8.1 Defence standard of protection and residual risk

 One of the principal aims of the SFRA is to outline the present risk of flooding across Chichester District Local Plan area including consideration of the effect of flood risk management measures (including flood banks and defences).
 The modelling that informs the understanding of flood risk within the Local Plan area is typically of a catchment wide nature, suitable for preparing evidence on possible site options for development.
-In cases where a specific site risk assessment is required, detailed studies should seek to refine the results used to provide a strategic understanding of flood risk from all sources.
+In cases where a specific site risk assessment is required, detailed studies should be used to seek to refine the results and provide an appropriate understanding of flood risk from all sources.